CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/data_onboarding.md

 Splunkbase Download:
 https://splunkbase.splunk.com/app/4647/

-Installation Guide:
+Installation and Configuration Guide: https://splunkbase.splunk.com/app/4647/#/details
-https://splunkbase.splunk.com/app/4647/#/details

 ## How to Install and Configure the Sophos Central Add-on:

-1. Install the Add-on on the Heavy Forwarder (Reference).
+1. Install the Add-on on the Heavy Forwarder.

 2. Configure the Add-on on the Heavy Forwarder.
-    * Configure the Application (Reference).
+    * Configure the Application.
     * Create an index named **Sophos** or update the macro definition in the Cyences app (**Settings > Configuration**).

 3. Install the Add-on on the Search Head.